What is an EMDR Intensive?

 EMDR Intensive programming includes the following services:

-• Psychotherapy intake assessment and beginning EMDR Phases 1 and 2 (90 minutes) - $275
+- Psychotherapy intake assessment and EMDR Phases 1 and 2 (2 hours) - $275

-• Psychotherapy intake assessment and beginning EMDR Phases 1 and 2 (90 minutes) - $412
+- Psychotherapy intake assessment and EMDR Phases 1 and 2 (2 hours) - $412

 How does it work?

-• Intake Assessment and EMDR Phases 1 and 2 (90 minutes)
+- Intake Assessment with EMDR Phases 1 and 2 (2 hours)

-• We will begin or continue with resourcing exercises, begin to identify your target memories/images/beliefs, and begin reprocessing the distress associated with these memories/images/beliefs.
+- We will begin or continue with resourcing exercises if needed and begin reprocessing the distress associated with these memories/images/beliefs identified in the 2-hour intake session.

-• This check-in session is scheduled at 2-3 weeks after we complete the EMDR Intensive sessions.
+- This check-in session is scheduled at 2-3 weeks after we complete the last EMDR Intensive session.
 During this session, we can discuss how your day-to-day has been after completing EMDR, re-evaluate needs, and discuss recommendations for your next steps.
-Some recommendations may include continuing therapy with your primary therapist, being referred to a primary therapist, continued EMDR work that focuses on other memories, or termination with you living your values-driven life worth living, free from trauma.
+Some recommendations may include continuing therapy with your primary therapist, being referred to a primary therapist for continued therapy work, continued EMDR work that focuses on other memories, or termination with you living your values-driven life worth living, free from trauma.

 How do EMDR Intensives compare to traditional weekly EMDR therapy from a financial standpoint?